ducalex/retro-go/README.md

 # License
 This project is licensed under the GPLv2.
-Respective copyrights apply to each emulator.
+Some components are also available under the MIT license.
+Respective copyrights apply to each component.
 For the rest:
 ```
 Retro-Go: Retro emulation for the ODROID-GO
 Copyright (C) 2020 Alex Duchesne